lloc/Multisite-Language-Switcher/readme.txt

 == Changelog ==

+= 0.9.5 =
+* new: Support for author- and date-archives

 = 0.9.4 =
-language files for uk_UK added
+* language files for uk_UK added

 = 0.9.3 =
-language files for ru_RU added
+* language files for ru_RU added

 = 0.9.2 =
 * new: _msls_output_get_-filter for customizing the output